Education & Outreach > Short Courses > Short Course Catalog > Materials Characterization > Time of Flight Secondary Ion Mass Spectrometry

 Course Objectives

-• Understand the principles of secondary ion mass spectrometry (SIMS).
+• Understand the principles of secondary ion mass spectrometry (ToF-SIMS).

-• Become familiar with the different types of instrumentation.
+• Become familiar with the basics of ToF-SIMS instrumentation.

-• Know how SIMS can be applied to many different fields.
+• Learn how ToF-SIMS can be applied to many different fields.

 Course Description

-Examples of the various types of SIMS data (mass spectra, ion images, depth profiles, and line scans) are given.
-Applications will be discussed for semiconductors, insulators, metals, minerals, and polymers.
+Examples of the various types of ToF-SIMS data (mass spectra, ion images and depth profiles) will be given.
+Applications will be discussed for insulators, metals, minerals, polymers and biological and biomaterial samples.

 Course Materials